 - Frequency of abuse – 2-3 times a year 10%, monthly 20%, weekly 42%, daily 29%

 - Physical nature of abuse – punching 75%, scratching 58%, slapping 74%, head butting 11%, kicking 56%, spitting 28%, attacks to groin 28%, hit with blunt/sharp instrument 58%, scalding water, hot fat, bleach 15%

-- Mental nature of abuse which all callers said was worse than physical – screaming and shouting 92% ( neighbours assumed the woman was suffering ), verbal denigration 89%, controlling/coercive 87%, physical threats 67%, death threats 32%, making false allegations 68%, threatening to call police 60%, actually calling police 46%, sleep deprivation 68%, vexatious ex-parte injunction 11%.
+- Mental nature of abuse, which all callers said was worse than physical – screaming and shouting 92% ( neighbours assumed the woman was suffering ), verbal denigration 89%, controlling/coercive 87%, physical threats 67%, death threats 32%, making false allegations 68%, threatening to call the police 60%, actually calling police 46%, sleep deprivation 68%, vexatious ex-parte injunction 11%.